 Are chipmunks known to enter homes or yards?

 In suburban areas, chipmunks rarely enter homes, but may burrow under the walls, patios, or foundations of houses and cause structural damage.
-The rodents can squeeze through tight spaces and eat unsecured bird seed or pet food in garages and sheds.
+The rodents can squeeze through tight spaces and eat unsecured bird seed or pet food in yards, garages and sheds.
 Chipmunks may also dig up bulbs and seedlings from gardens.
+They may also nest in attics.

 Do chipmunks harm people or property?